usethesource/rascal-website/docs/Library/Type.md

 ```

 #### Synopsis

-Determine if the given type is an Abstract Data Type (ADT).
+Determine if the given type is an adt.

 ## function isConstructorType {#Type-isConstructorType}